johnno1962/InjectionIII/README.md

 func injected()` method relies on a "sweep" of all objects in your application to find those of the class you have just injected which can be unreliable using `unowned` instance variables in particular.
 If you encounter problems, subscribe to the `"INJECTION_BUNDLE_NOTIFICATION"` instead.

+If your project is organised across multiple directories, after you have selected the main project, you can add directories to be watched for file changes using the "Add Directory" menu item.
+This list resets when you select a new project.

 Included in this release is "Xprobe" which allows you to browse the objects in you application through a web-like interface and execute code against them.